eric-burel/data-fetching-patterns-in-react/README.md

 };
 ```

 This snippet defines a `Friend` component displaying user details within a popover from Next UI, which appears upon interaction.
-It leverages `React.lazy` for code-splitting, loading the `UserDetailCard` component only when needed.
+It leverages `React.lazy` for code splitting, loading the `UserDetailCard` component only when needed.
 This lazy-loading, combined with `Suspense`, enhances performance by splitting the bundle and showing a fallback during the load.

 If we visualize the above code, it renders in the following sequence.